ScientificComputingCharite/2023-12-04-charite/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to any member of Charité Universitätsmedizin Berlin
+    This workshop is only open to members of the Charité Universitätsmedizin Berlin
 </p>

 <hr/>